ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

    3.8 TB SSD (Solid-State Disk) drives are supported when they are made generally available in a data center.
    {: note}

 * High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of 10 capacity disks.
-It's available only for vSphere 6 instance, and for Skylake and dual-processor Cascade Lake CPU models.
+It's available only for vSphere 6, and for Skylake and dual-processor Cascade Lake CPU models.

-## Technical specifications for vSphere cluster expansion nodes
+## Technical specifications for VMware vSphere expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs}

 Each vSphere cluster expansion node deploys and incurs charges for the following components in your {{site.data.keyword.slportal}} account.